PubInv/unscrew-propeller/README.md

 We need assitance from a mechanical engineer who can design an effective experiment for measuring the propulsive efficiency of the unscrew propeller.
 [This reference](https://heliciel.com/en/helice/calcul-helice-aile/rendement-helice-propulsive.htm) may be useful.

+It is possible that we would have to build a pipe, place a propeller in the pipe, submerge the entire pipe in water, and then measure the massflow and velocity of the water through the pipe, if we can regularize the flow at exhaust, so that each part of the water is traveling the same velocity.
+The Kinetic power imparted to the stream is thus 0.5 * Mass flow * speed ^2.
+We can treat the downstream flow as zero, unless we are moving the entire pipe through the water (which might indeed change the Kinetic Power, since we know that screws will change their power as the blade angle is tuned to velocity of the flow.

 # License